-A divided party congress in Catalonia on Sunday cast doubt on the region’s governability — and by extension its independence bid from Madrid.
+A divided party congress in Catalonia has thrown doubt on the region’s governability — and by extension its bid for independence from Madrid.

-Members of the far-left Popular Unity Candidacy (CUP) split evenly on whether or not to support a separatist administration led by the caretaker regional president, Artur Mas.
+Asked whether or not to support a separatist administration led by the caretaker regional president, Artur Mas, members of the far-left Popular Unity Candidacy (CUP) split evenly on Sunday.

 Leaders said they would convene a meeting of elected and party officials in the new year to try to break the deadlock.